high support Services overview

 Clients who are presently engaging, or considering engaging with the High Support Service may be eligible to avail of funding for certain trainings through the Drug Task Force Education Bursary Fund.
 For more information on this fund including eligibility and how to access it, please contact the High Support Service to discuss this with your guidance officer.

-The service in the Ballymun Job Centre works closely with addiction and health services within the local area including Ballymun Youth Action Project (BYAP), Ballymun Communications, the STAR, YAP project and many more.
+The service in the Ballymun Job Centre works closely with addiction and health services within the local area including BLDATF, Ballymun Youth Action Project (BYAP), Ballymun Communications, the STAR Project, Probation Services and many more.

 we are here to help